Contacting the Atomic Heritage Foundation

 Can I get high-resolution versions of images from this site?

-At this time, we are no longer providing high-resolution versions of images from this site.
+If available, we can provide high-resolution versions of images from this site for a fee.
 Photos from veterans’ collections on this site are copyrighted by AHF and may not be used without permission.
 Permission for the use of must photographs can be granted by contacting the National Museum of Nuclear Science & History’s Collections Department.

 If you are interested in public domain photos or videos from the Manhattan Project at Los Alamos or the Trinity Site, please contact the Los Alamos National Laboratory archives.